Pegatina/Portfolio-app/README.md

 It contains a selection of projects on the same page with a small description, when you hold the mouse over it.
 In the navigation bar sections, you can also access the projects as external urls, my downloadable CV and a simple contact form.

+It allows filtering by technology.
+As I include more projects, this functionality will become more useful.
 ___
 ### Esp: